-Tina P. Reid is an Associate Professor at Salisbury University.
+Tina P. Reid is a Professor at Salisbury University.
 For the past 13 years, she has taught several undergraduate courses: community health nursing theory and practicum, psychiatric/mental health, introduction to global health, and global health seminars.
 In the graduate program, she has taught DNP practicum courses and MS capstone projects.
 Additionally, Dr. Reid is one of the cofounders of the health humanities minor, SU Women’s Forum, and Women in Leadership.
 She serves as a faculty co-advisor for the Student Nurses’ Association, and a member of the University System of Maryland Women’s Forum.
 Additionally, Dr. Reid is a member of the Health Humanities Faculty Learning Community (FLC) and Promise FLC.

 Also, she is a co-director/PI of the Eastern Shore Faculty Academy and Mentorship Initiative and the Eastern Shore- Western Shore Faculty Initiative.
 Presentations and publications include the nursing faculty shortage and health behaviors in the community.